Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGP

-According to the Strait Times, with positive feedback from the people, Singapore continues to implement and plan to expand the Healthier SG program to improve the effectiveness of the preventive healthcare system.
+According to the Strait Times, with positive public feedback, Singapore continues to implement and plans to expand the Healthier SG program to improve the effectiveness of its preventive healthcare system.

-Accordingly, from next November, citizens and permanent residents (PR) aged 40-59 will be invited to register for the Healthier SG program.
-Statistics show that the population in this age group is about 1 million people.
-Statistics from the Ministry of Health (MOH) show that since July, 400,000 citizens and permanent residents have registered to participate in Healthier SG.
+Accordingly, starting in November, citizens and permanent residents (PRs) aged 40-59 will be invited to register for the Healthier SG program.
+Statistics show that this age group comprises approximately 1 million people.
+Statistics from the Ministry of Health (MOH) indicate that since July, 400,000 citizens and permanent residents have registered for Healthier SG.

 Người dân Singapore tham gia Healthier SG ảnh 1

-Healthier SG is Singapore’s strategy to focus on preventive care and empower individuals to take steps towards better health care with the support of family clinics and community partners.
-With Healthier SG, the Ministry of Health aims to shift the focus from “sickness care” to “preventive health care”.
+Healthier SG is Singapore's strategy to focus on preventive care and empower individuals to take steps toward better healthcare with the support of family clinics and community partners.
+With Healthier SG, the Singapore Ministry of Health aims to shift its focus from "disease care" to "preventive healthcare".

-The program provides free annual health checks, vaccinations and nationally recommended health screenings.
-The government supports participating family doctors by providing an annual service fee based on their patients’ health risk profiles.
-The government will also provide one-off grants to family doctors to offset the costs of implementing information technology, which facilitates the sharing of notes, clinical data and tracking of patient outcomes.
+The program provides citizens with free annual health checkups, vaccinations, and recommended health screenings nationwide.
+The government supports participating family doctors by providing annual service fees based on patients' health risk profiles.
+The government will also provide one-time funding to family doctors to offset the costs of implementing information technology, facilitating the sharing of notes, clinical data, and patient outcome tracking.

-This is also part of the Singapore Government’s efforts to address two major challenges facing the country – an ageing population and a rising trend of chronic diseases.
-By 2030, Singapore is expected to have a quarter of its population aged over 65.
-Meanwhile, the proportion of people with chronic diseases such as high blood pressure and high cholesterol is also on the rise, accounting for 32% and 37% of the total population, respectively.
-Before implementing the programme, the Singapore Government consulted the public and found that one of their main concerns was the cost of regular screening.
+This is also part of the Singapore government's efforts to address two major challenges facing the country – an aging population and the rising prevalence of chronic diseases.
+By 2030, Singapore projects that a quarter of its population will be over 65 years old.
+Meanwhile, the proportion of people suffering from chronic diseases such as hypertension and high cholesterol is also on the rise, accounting for 32% and 37% of the total population, respectively.
+Before implementing the program, the Singapore government consulted its citizens and found that one of the main concerns was the cost of routine screenings.

-The government is addressing this concern by providing subsidies to people with chronic diseases to help them buy affordable medicines.
-People have the right to choose their family doctor; they can change doctors up to four times in the first two years of registration and once a year thereafter.
+The government is addressing this concern by subsidizing people with chronic illnesses to buy affordable medication.
+People can choose their family doctor; they can change doctors up to four times in the first two years of registration and once a year thereafter.

 Source